aufasodik/tp/docs/DeveloperGuide.md

 #### Reliability & Availability
 * Should work on any _mainstream OS_ as long as it has Java '17' or above installed
-* The system shall have 99.5% uptime, ensuring users can access their data at all times.
+* The app shall operate offline with full feature availability.
 * Data consistency shall be maintained at all times across features (name, phone, email, address, tags, remarks, status).

 #### Security & Privacy